 A DC Capital Striders (and now also Virginia Happy Trails Running Club) tradition that predates the Bull Run Run training run series is the infamous Death By Do Loop!
-For 2022, this will be the second of the three planned BRR prep runs on the 50 miler course.
-This training and social running opportunity is scheduled for Saturday February 12, with an 8 AM kickoff.
+For 2023, this will be the second of the three planned BRR prep runs on the 50 miler course.

 For the uninitiated, the “Do Loop” is a particularly infamous section of the Bull Run Run course.
 It is the southernmost section, and is accessed from Fountainhead Regional Park.
 From the large, Bull Run-Occoquan trailhead parking lot, it is a ~7 mile out-and-back lollipop with lots of rolling hills, some steep but all short.
 Since it is can be easy for the uninitiated to get lost, “Death by Do Loop” is a chance to become familiar with this section of the course while seeing how many laps you can do.
 The course will be minimally marked; hopefully you will run enough Loops to master this section, and to remove the mystery of the Do Loop prior to race day!
 And if you really want to master the Do Loop, the current record is 8 loops for ~56 miles by Ellen Hart.